Slow Motion Feeling Anxiety Symptoms

 This slow motion feeling anxiety symptom can affect one sense, many senses, or all of your senses.

 This slow motion feeling anxiety symptom can come and go rarely, occur frequently, or persist indefinitely.
-For example, you may feel the slow motion feeling anxiety once and a while and not that often, feel it off and on, or feel it all the time.
+For example, you may feel the slow motion feeling anxiety once in a while and not that often, feel it off and on, or feel it all the time.

 This slow motion feeling anxiety symptom may precede, accompany, or follow an escalation of other anxiety sensations and symptoms, or occur by itself.